2024 ASSG AWARDS ENTRY GUIDELINES

 ADDITIONAL INFORMATION

-Entries in this category may be eligible for additional craft awards; Best Sound Recording, Sound Editing, Sound Mixing.
+Entries in this category may be eligible for additional craft awards; Best Production Sound, Sound Editing, Sound Mixing, Music Production.
 If you wish to submit in these categories, this will need to be indicated at the time of submission and meet the relevant requirements.

 Feature Film